FREQUENTLY ASKED QUESTIONs

 WHAT IS THE DEAL WITH SALES TAX?

 There are a lot of misunderstandings about sales tax, understandably.
 I photograph weddings outside of Minnesota and outside of the United States.
-For weddings in Minnesota, the required state tax will apply so we can keep our roads smooth, our water clean and our world class park system.
+For weddings in Minnesota, the required state tax will apply because I have to pass it along to the state, as required by law.
 For weddings in other states and in other countries, your wedding is tax exempt.
 I thought you might like that!

 HOW DO WE reserve you for our wedding?

-If you want to move forward in hiring me to photograph your wedding, I merely require a deposit of $2000 and a signed contract.
+If you want to move forward in hiring me to photograph your wedding, I merely require a deposit and a signed contract.
 I accept all major credit cards, PayPal, and checks.

 HOW MANY PHOTOS DO WE GET?